Akkadia Immobilienvermittlung GmbH

 Michael Murphy talks in his Ted Talk about the contribution that architecture can make to support healing processes.

-Outstanding examples of the application of neuroarchitecture in the design of hospitals and facilities for cancer patients include the Maggie's Centres, which are spread across the UK, designed by Frank Gehry, Heatherwick, Snøhetta, and also Zaha Hadid.
-The latter also designed the Learning and Library Center at WU Vienna.
+Outstanding examples of the application of neuroarchitecture in the design of hospitals and facilities for cancer patients include the Maggie's Centres distributed throughout Great Britain, designed by Frank Gehry, Heatherwick, Snøhetta, and also Zaha Hadid.
+The latter also designed the Learning and Library Center of WU Vienna.

 ...
 IN EDUCATION

-Neuroarchitecture is particularly indispensable in the design of educational institutions.
-The Homereport 2023 also addresses the connection between education and architecture and conceptually captures the interplay under "Edutecture."
-Edutecture is on trend.
+Neuroarchitecture is no longer to be overlooked, especially in the design of educational institutions.
+The connection between education and architecture is also addressed by the Homereport 2023. and captures the interplay under the term "Edutecture."
+Edutecture is trending.

-The RIBA Stirling Prize for the best new building in the UK 2021 went to the new Town House of Kingston University, a building complex that cost £50 million to construct.
+The RIBA Stirling Prize for the best new building in Britain 2021 went to the new Town House of Kingston University, a building complex that cost 50 million pounds to construct.
 In 2022, the prize also went to an educational institution – the new library of Magdalene College.

-Similarly, the library designed by Rem Koolhaas and Joshua Prince-Ramus (Seattle Central Library) is an impressive example of how architecture utilizes natural light, flexible spatial design, and innovative spatial concepts to create an inspiring environment for learning and research.
+Similarly, the library designed by Rem Koolhaas and Joshua Prince-Ramus, the Seattle Central Library, is an impressive example of how architecture uses natural light, flexible spatial design, and innovative space concepts to create an inspiring environment for learning and research.

-Education pursues a different pedagogical approach in today's knowledge society than it did during the times of industrialization.
+Education follows a different pedagogical approach in today's knowledge society than it did during the times of industrialization.
 In contrast, the appearance of educational institutions, which always reflect the pedagogical, cultural, and social values at the time of their construction, changes only slowly.
-Exciting concepts and pilot projects already show how learning spaces can be reimagined.
-"Advancements in neuroarchitecture, such as the impact of air, light, and sound on human well-being, are revolutionizing the way education is implemented and educational spaces are designed," states Oona Horx Strathern in the Homereport 2023.
+However, exciting concepts and pilot projects already show how learning spaces can be reimagined.
+"Advancements in neuroarchitecture, such as the influence of air, light, and sound on human well-being, are revolutionizing the way education is implemented and educational spaces are constructed," states Oona Horx Strathern in the Homereport 2023.

-The company Ecophon develops new soundproofing methods for schools and kindergartens, in order to create a quiet learning environment.
-Acoustic challenges are caused by sound-reflective surfaces but can be reduced by suspended acoustic panels.
+The company Ecophon develops, for example, new sound absorption methods for schools and kindergartens to create a quiet learning environment.
+Acoustic challenges are caused by hard surfaces but can be reduced by floating acoustic panels.
 This not only improves the auditory quality but, interestingly, also the taste of school meals.

 SENSE OF SMELL AND SPATIAL EXPERIENCE

-The close connection between the sense of smell and spatial experience is also stimulated by new findings in neuroarchitecture.
-Architects like Steven Holl, Peter Zumthor, and Juhani Pallasmaa advocate for a synesthetic concept of architecture, in which smells play as significant a role as seeing.
+The close connection between the sense of smell and spatial experience is also stimulated by new insights from neuroarchitecture.
+Architects like Steven Holl, Peter Zumthor, and Juhani Pallasmaa promote a synesthetic concept of architecture, in which smells play as important a role as sight.
 Alvar Aalto has significantly shaped this idea.
 For him, architecture consists of light, sounds, and smells.
-His buildings smell of the scents of Finnish forests.
-In spatial planning, scents are now consciously used to create distinctive spatial experiences.
-This strategy is based on the realization that the identity of a place is not only experienced visually, but primarily olfactorily, and that this very interaction of visual and olfactory stimuli determines the spatial experience.
+His buildings smell of the fragrances of the Finnish forests.
+In spatial planning, scents are now deliberately used to create defining spatial experiences.
+This strategy is based on the recognition that the identity of a place is not only experienced visually but primarily olfactorily, and that this interaction between visual and olfactory stimuli determines the experience of space.

-In architecture, various neuroesthetic principles such as symmetry, proportions, color schemes, natural materials, light, and shadow also play a significant role in creating aesthetically pleasing environments.
+In architecture, various neuroaesthetic principles such as symmetry, proportions, color schemes, natural materials, light, and shadow also play a significant role in creating aesthetically pleasing environments.

 An outstanding and award-winning example of how to design an exclusive residential property according to the principles of neuroarchitecture is the Villa las Nubes in southern Spain, which is currently part of AKKADIA's portfolio.